top of page

 Awakening and Embodied Realization (both from Shambhala Publications).

-Aside from Zen, Meido Roshi has ordained in several other Japanese Buddhist schools.
-He has worked to establish Shugendo practice places within natural areas in North America.
-For many years he was a professional martial art teacher: he has studied Japanese swordsmanship and jujutsu, and is certified as a shihan (master-level teacher) by the Aikido World Headquarters in Tokyo.
-He studies Chado (tea ceremony), calligraphy, ceramics, and is a trained bladesmith.
+Along with Zen, Meido Roshi trains in several other Buddhist traditions.
+He is a Shingon priest (ajari), having completed the four-part ritual training (shido kegyo) and received dharma transmission empowerment (denbo kanjo).
+He also studies under Tendai teachers, and is a Shugendo practitioner working to establish training places within natural areas in North America and Europe.
+For many years he was a professional martial art teacher, studying a number of classical bujutsu (Japanese martial traditions) and certified as a shihan (master-level teacher, 7th dan) by the Aikido World Headquarters in Tokyo; He studies Sado (tea ceremony), calligraphy, ceramics, and is a trained bladesmith.